jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our society used dark majic to try and make people happy.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic jammed and decaying roads, we sold more luxury cars.
 To make people "happy," we built more glamorous generic suburban homes.

 ![suburbs](/img\diagrams\suburbs.jpg)
-_Guess where these pictures were taken.
-You can't!
+_Can you guess where these pictures were taken?
 Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

 If we saw a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
 Likewise, when we see the same modes of transportation, working hours, and houses, in Boston and Phoenix, we should see something is out of place.
 Different geographies, demographics, and weather give different problems and thus give custom biologies.
 So, we should also create custom cyborgologies for the same reason.